Field-aware Calibration: A Simple and Empirically Strong Method for Reliable Probabilistic Predictions: Preliminary

 \subsubsection{Non-calibration metrics}

-A number of non-calibration metrics can evaluate probabilistic predictions, such as the classification accuracy, the F-scores, and the Area under Curve (AUC).
-We will use AUC as the major non-calibration metric in this paper.
+Many non-calibration metrics can also be used to evaluate probabilistic predictions, such as the classification accuracy, the precision/recall rate, the F-scores, and the area under the receiver operating characteristic curve (AUC).